JessilynCollette/IMGD5010_InstructBubbles/README.md

 # IMGD5010_InstructBubbles
 ## Instructions
-1. Create canvas to be full size of window
+1. Create canvas to be full size of window.
-1. Create multiple circles with slight offsets from eachother to create sketch like appearance
+1. Create multiple circles with slight offsets from each other to create a sketch like appearance.
-1. Create small highlight circle placed in top left of larger circles
+1. Create a small highlight circle placed in the top left of the larger circles
-1. Create even smaller highlight circe to be placed on top left edge of larger highlight circle
+1. Create an even smaller highlight circle to be placed on the top left edge of the larger highlight circle.
-1. Randomize placement of circes across canvas
+1. Randomize the placement of the circles across the canvas.
-1. Randomize coloring of circles
+1. Randomize the coloring of the circles to switch between green, blue, and purple.

 ## Inspiration/Goal
 My design is inspired not only by the look of bubbles but also the colors that tend to reflect from them.
 My goal was to make a piece of art that looks like it is light, airy, and has movement even though it is static.